michaelshiloh/manOrMachine/conversation/README.md

 ## Question 2
 **Robot**: Thank you for your willingness to engage with me.
-How do you feel about engaging with a robot:
+How do you feel about engaging with a robot?

 1. Excited
 2. Curious